Manan2006-coder/Snake-Game-Project-DAIICT-/README.md

 ### Data Structures Used:

 #### Arrays:
--We have used array to represent snake body and 2D array in form of nested form to represent grid.
+-We have used array to represent snake body and nested for loop to represent grid.
 - The `tailX[]` and `tailY[]` arrays store the positions of the snake's tail.
 These arrays are used in conjunction with the `nTail` variable to keep track of the snake’s growing body.

 #### Enum: